 These DIY orange peel candles are easy to create.
 They are perfect for adding a little natural beauty to your decor.
 You can even use a little essential oil to add extra fragrance.

-Homemade candles with essential oils are so easy to make.
+Homemade scented candles with essential oils are so easy to make.
 They smell wonderful and don't cost a lot to make.
-I've made many as gifts or favors, with small tins, however, recently I saw some made from citrus rinds.
-I really love the bright fresh, natural look, and the smell of citrus, so I tried making a few to decorate our table for a dinner party.
+I've made many as gifts or favors, with small tins.

 Orange rinds - 4 from two large oranges cut in half.

-Candle wax - 1/2 pound for the four candles or approx. 2 oz for each candle (I prefer soy wax because is burns cleaner)
+Candle wax - 1/2 pound for the four candles or approx. 2 oz for each candle (I prefer soy wax because it burns cleaner)

 Straws - to hold the wick